Known4225/imageLabel/README.md

 # Ensure the following about your dataset

-- All image are 640x640 (will change)
+- All images are png, jpg, or bmp
 - All images are RGB formatted (no transparency)
+- Place all images you want to label in a single folder

 # Images